Yacine Brahimi: France

 With the under-19 team, Brahimi appeared in all 19 matches scoring 12 goals.
 He was immense during the 2009 UEFA European Under-19 Championship qualification scoring a team-leading five goals against Liechtenstein, Malta and the Republic of Ireland, scoring two goals each against the Liechtenstein and the hosts.
 Brahimi also scored several goals in friendly matches.
-On 30 March 2009, he scored a goal against the Ukraine and, the following month, scored a brace against Finland in a 7–0 rout.
+On 30 March 2009, he scored a goal against Ukraine and, the following month, scored a brace against Finland in a 7–0 rout.
 At the 2009 UEFA European Under-19 Championship, Brahimi scored two goals, one against Serbia and another against Spain.
 The match-winning goal against Spain assured France's progression to the semi-finals, where they lost to England.

-Brahimi is also eligible to represent Algeria at international level.
 Following a successful season with Clermont, he was contacted by the Algerian Football Federation, which offered the player an opportunity to play on the team at the 2010 FIFA World Cup.
 Brahimi was set to be named to manager Rabah Saadane's preliminary squad list for the competition, but turned down the opportunity with his preference being to continue his international career with France.
 On 12 May 2010, after almost a year not representing France internationally, Brahimi was called up to the under-20 team by coach Patrick Gonfalone to participate in the 2010 Toulon Tournament.
 In the team's second group stage match against Japan, Brahimi scored the final goal in the team's 4–1 victory.
 He played in all five of the team's matches as France finished in third place.

-On 26 August 2010, Brahimi was called up to the under-21 team by coach Erick Mombaerts for the first time for 2011 UEFA European Under-21 Championship qualification matches against the Ukraine and Malta.
+On 26 August 2010, Brahimi was called up to the under-21 team by coach Erick Mombaerts for the first time for 2011 UEFA European Under-21 Championship qualification matches against Ukraine and Malta.
 He made his under-21 debut in the match against Malta.
 Brahimi played the entire match in a 2–0 victory.
 He subsequently featured in the team's three matches before dropping out of the selection for the team's friendly match against Slovakia in February 2011 due to injury.